 The regional transportation plan is developed under the guidance and direction of the Advisory Committee on Regional Transportation Planning.
 This Advisory Committee reviews and approves each step of the regional transportation planning process, and is responsible for proposing to the Commission, after careful study and evaluation, a recommended regional transportation system plan.
-The Advisory Committee on Regional Transportation Planning includes representatives from: each of the seven counties - Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha; from selected municipalities in the Region; the Wisconsin Department of Transportation; the Wisconsin Department of Transportation; the U.S. Department of Transportation, Federal Highway Administration; the U.S. Department of Transportation, Federal Transit Administration; and the U.S. Environmental Protection Agency.
-The Advisory Committee structure is intended to promote intergovernmental and interagency coordination, and to serve as direct liaisons between the SEWRPC planning effort and the local and State governments that are responsible for implementing the recommendations of the regional transportation plan.
+The advisory committee structure is intended to promote intergovernmental and interagency coordination, and to provide direct liaisons between the Commission's planning effort and the local and State governments that are responsible for implementing the recommendations of the regional transportation plan.
+The Advisory Committee on Regional Transportation Planning includes representatives from: